marmakoide/arduino/projects/serial-sync-echo/README.md

 `FDEV_SETUP_STREAM` macro.
 After providing a `putchar` and `getchar` function, we get a stream, and we can call `fprintf` for example.
 It's what we do here to send and receive on the *UART*.

-`uart_putchar` appends a carriage return (`\r`) whenever a line return is entered, to signal to the serial terminal that receives our communication that we finished the message we typed in.